5 Things to Know Before Becoming an ELance Provider

 Take time to browse the project histories of successful people.
 What kinds of contracts did they have?
 What niche do they cover?
 How often do they do projects?
 What kind of feedback are they getting?
 Who are their clients?
 This will help you draft a plan for your own ELance success.

-2) In the beginning, you will probably lose money.
+2) In the beginning, you may lose money.
 It’s a common practice to lowball when entering a new ELance market.
 Be prepared to either use up some of your savings or, if you don’t have anything saved up, live on credit for six months or so.

 Lowballing is annoying, but if you’re diligent, this phase shouldn’t last long.
+Likewise, if you have bomber qualifications, you won’t have to do it in the first place.
 ELance competition is intense, global, and informed by feedback.
-At the beginning, good feedback is crucial, and sometimes you have to lowball just to land a contract.
+At the beginning, good feedback is crucial, and if you’re lacking a solid track record, you might have to lowball just to land a contract.
 Consider it overhead.

 3) Study potential clients carefully.
 Don’t just bid on any project that looks good.
 Look through your potential clients’ history and feedback ratings.
 Investigate the feedback your clients have left for other service providers.
 Sometimes you can get enough background information to see if this person is worth your time.